Dev guideRecipesAPI ReferenceChangelog

 How to use basic authentication of Optimizely Content Management System (CMS).

 Configure Optimizely Graph to retrieve content from your CMS (PaaS) solution, including restricted content that requires authenticated access.
-Learn how to set up the ContentGraph addon, configure access rights, and query content using Postman or HTTP clients.
+Learn how to install the ContentGraph addon, configure access rights, and query content using Postman or HTTP clients.

 Prerequisites